alexa/avs-device-sdk/README.md

 ### IMPORTANT NOTE
-If you are updating from v1.x to v1.4, you must update your `AlexaClientSDKConfig.json` to include a Notifications database.
+If you are updating from v1.3 or earlier to v1.5, you must update your `AlexaClientSDKConfig.json` to include a Notifications database.
 An updated sample is available in the quickstart guides for Ubuntu Linux, Raspberry Pi, macOS, and Generic Linux.

 ### What is the Alexa Voice Service (AVS)?